-Ivanka Trump Perfume Sales Soar – Did America Thumb Its Nose At Nordstrom?
+Ivanka Trump Perfume Sales Soar: Did America Thumb Its Nose At Nordstrom?
 [Opinion]

 Ivanka Trump apparently doesn’t need Nordstrom to sell her product line, not if the weekend sales online of Ivanka’s perfume is any indication of how America feels about the first daughter and her wares.
-It was recently announced by Nordstrom that the Ivanka Trump brand of products would no longer be sold at the up-scale store.
-Many believe this was due to one reason only, that Ivanka has Donald Trump as a father.
+It was recently announced by Nordstrom that the Ivanka Trump brand of products would no longer be sold at the upscale store.
+Many believe this was due to one reason: Ivanka has Donald Trump as a father.

-While Nordstrom reported their decision to drop Ivanka Trump’s products had nothing to do with politics, Donald Trump sees this a bit differently.
-Nordstrom claimed it was “poor sales,” that caused their decision to oust the Ivanka Trump name from their store shelves, according to the Telegraph.
+While Nordstrom reported that their decision to drop Ivanka Trump’s products had nothing to do with politics, Donald Trump sees this a bit differently.
+Nordstrom claimed it was “poor sales” that caused their decision to oust the Ivanka Trump name from their store shelves, according to the Telegraph.

 Sales of Ivanka Trump's perfume soar after Nordstrom row https://t.co/Kbvmjq54hT